 Download a copy of the submission

+SEPTEMBER 2011: FARE’s submission to the government consultation process on specific aspects of the Labelling Logic report on food labelling.
 The submission outlines a labelling regime that includes at least 5 specific warning labels, rotated across all products, with one label focusing on the harms of consuming alcohol while pregnant.

-In October 2010 the Foundation made a submission to the Commonwealth Government consultation process regarding the development of a Community Sponsorship Fund under the National Binge Drinking Strategy.
+OCTOBER 2010: FARE’s submission to the Commonwealth Government consultation process regarding the development of a Community Sponsorship Fund under the National Binge Drinking Strategy.